 Maple Leafs bring back the past to inspire young lineup

-The NHL's Centennial Classic in Toronto last weekend offered the young Maple Leafs a chance to rub elbows with the franchise's former stars Maple Leafs bring back the past to inspire young lineup The NHL's Centennial Classic in Toronto last weekend offered the young Maple Leafs a chance to rub elbows with the franchise's former stars Check out this story on USATODAY.com: http://usat.ly/2j36dsM In this Jan.
-1, 2017 file photo, Toronto Maple Leafs center Auston Matthews and his teammates celebrate his game winning overtime goal against the Detroit Red Wings in the NHL Centennial Classic hockey game in Toronto.
+In this Jan.
+1, 2017 file photo, Toronto Maple Leafs center Mitch Marner celebrates his goal with teammates James van Riemsdyk , Tyler Bozak and Nikita Zaitsev during the third period of the NHL Centennial Classic hockey game in Toronto.
 The franchise is celebrating its 100th year while also trying to move past half a century without a championship.

 Add your comments below